webap-api/webap-browser-extension/README.md

 ## References

-The initial state of the respository and tooling setup is largely based on podStation.
+The initial state of the repository and tooling setup is largely based on [podStation](https://github.com/podStation/podStation/tree/4fc7de2bde3f6767fc31013965fdf13aab78c47c).

-Many of the concepts were inspired or even copied from Joule, which analogously implement the WebLN API.
+Many of the concepts were inspired or even copied from [Joule](https://lightningjoule.com/), which analogously implement the WebLN API.